 Fortunately for him, though, an earthquake broke open the prison and he was set free by his Roman jailers after converting them to Christianity.

 Philippi continued to be occupied for hundreds of years but was eventually abandoned in the late 14th century.

-While, for us, the Philippi ruins didn’t have the same emotional impact as the beautifully preserved marble ruins of Ephesus in Turkey.
+For us, exploring the Philippi ruins didn’t have the same emotional impact as the beautifully preserved marble ruins of Ephesus in Turkey.

-Had you heard about Philippi?
+Had you heard about the ruins of Philippi?